DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 }
 ```
 #### Input Validation Function
-Once I had the code for the actual calculator written I started to write the code for input validation on the text box for the calculator.
-For this I created a validate() method that was fired onKeyUp.
+Once I had written code for the calculator itself, I wrote the code for input validation on the calculator's text box.
+I created a validate() method that was fired onKeyUp.

 ```js
 // will validate the user's input field.